dancar97/Django-Simple-Deploy--IIS/README.md

 python manage.py makemigrations
 python manage.py migrate
 ```
-This comands create space on the DB for the default django admin information and the model you just created.
+This commands create space on the DB for the default django admin information and the model you just created.

 Now we have to make a superuser acount for the default admin:
 ```